About Us > Our Team

 The Board has set formal terms of reference of the Audit Committee that establish its composition, role and function in accordance with the MFSA Capital Markets Rules.
 The role and responsibilities of the Audit Committee are set out in more detail in the Corporate Governance Statement contained in the Annual Report.

 The Audit Committee is composed of three non-executive directors.
-Mr Joseph Bonello acts as Chairman of the Committee.
-The other two (2) members of the committee are Mr. Alfredo Muñoz Perez and Ms Jacqueline Briffa CPA.
+Ms Jacqueline Briffa CPA acts as Chairperson of the Committee.
+The other two members of the Committee are Ms Marzena Formosa and Dr Sarah Mamo.

-In terms of the Capital Markets Rules 5.117 and 5.118, Ms. Jacqueline Briffa CPA and Mr. Alfredo Muñoz Perez are the Directors who the Board consider as competent in accounting and/or auditing.
-Ms. Briffa and Mr Muñoz Perez are considered independent because they are free of any business, family or other relationship with the Company or its management that may create a conflict of interest such as to impair their judgement.
+In terms of the Capital Markets Rules 5.117 and 5.118, Ms Jacqueline Briffa CPA is the Director whom the Board considers as competent in accounting and/or auditing.
+Ms Briffa is considered independent because she is free of any business, family or other relationship with the Company or its management that may create a conflict of interest such as to impair her judgement.

 Remuneration and Nomination Committee

-The Remuneration and Nomination Committee is made up of 3 non-executive directors.
+The Remuneration and Nomination Committee is made up of three non-executive directors.
 Mr Joseph Said acts as Chairman.
-The other two members of the Committee are Ms. Jacqueline Briffa CPA and Mr Alfredo Muñoz Perez.
+The other two members of the Committee are Mr Joseph Bonello and Dr Sarah Mamo.

 The Remuneration and Nomination Committee is charged with oversight of the remuneration policies implemented by the Company with respect to its Directors, Senior Management and employees.
 The Committee assists the Board in meeting its responsibilities regarding the determination, implementation and oversight of Directors, CEO and Senior Executive remuneration arrangements to enable the recruitment, motivation and retention of individuals with right skills and qualities.
 In its functions as a Nomination Committee, it is primarily responsible for identifying, nominating and proposing to the Board, for its approval, candidates for the position of director to be appointed by the Board in terms of Article 102(3) of the Articles of Association of the Company.

-In furtherance of requirements contained in Chapter 12 of the Capital Markets Rules, the Company's Board of Directors, in consultation with the Remuneration Committee have established a remuneration policy for the Directors of the Company and the CEO (hereinafter the "Remuneration Policy") Remuneration Policy, which was approved by the shareholders at the 2020 AGM.
-This Remuneration Policy supersedes any remuneration policies for directors which the company had in place and will remain in effect for the period of four years, that is, until the Annual General Meeting in 2024, unless in the case of material changes it is brought earlier to the General Meeting for shareholders' approval.
+In furtherance of requirements contained in Chapter 12 of the Capital Markets Rules, the Company's Board of Directors, in consultation with the Remuneration and Nomination Committee have established a remuneration policy for the Directors of the Company and the CEO (hereinafter the "Remuneration Policy") , which was approved for the first time by the shareholders at the 2020 AGM and resubmitted for shareholder approval at the Annual General Meeting in 2024.
+This Remuneration Policy supersedes any remuneration policies for directors which the company had in place and will remain in effect for the period of four years, that is, until the Annual General Meeting in 2028, unless in the case of material changes it is brought earlier to the General Meeting for shareholders' approval.

 External Auditors